 - Poor academic achievement

-Not only are there a large number of negative effects, the size of these effects is extremely disturbing.
+Not only are there a large number of negative effects, but also the magnitude of these effects is extremely disturbing.
 An ACEs score above six was associated with a 3000% increase in suicide and a life expectancy 20 years less than the population average.
 I think that one of the particularly important findings of the study was that the negative outcomes were not a simple cause-and-effect relationship with high-risk behaviours.
 The wide-ranging negative outcomes still occur with or without high-risk behaviours.

 ACEs are thought to affect the structural development of neural networks in the brain as well as biochemistry, including chemical messengers like cortisol and adrenaline.
 The related stress can also cause epigenetic changes that alter how genes are expressed, and these changes can also be passed to fetuses.